elkassimi777/Keycloak_Deployement/README.md

 # Keycloak_Deployement
 Keycloak deployement on Kubernetes
-- This repo is designed for all information abaout Keycloak deployement on K8s
+- This repo contains all information abaout Keycloak deployement on K8s